MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  If disabled, this policy prevents security warnings from appearing when Google Chrome is launched with potentially dangerous command-line flags.
+  If disabled, this policy prevents security warnings from appearing when Microsoft Edge is launched with potentially dangerous command-line flags.

-If enabled or unset, security warnings are displayed when these command-line flags are used to launch Google Chrome.
+If enabled or unset, security warnings are displayed when these command-line flags are used to launch Microsoft Edge.

 For example, the --disable-gpu-sandbox flag generates this warning:  You're using an unsupported command-line flag: --disable-gpu-sandbox.
 This poses stability and security risks.